ropensci/paleobioDB/README.md

 ### `pbdb_subtaxa`

-Returns a plot and a dataframe with the number of species, genera, families, etc. in your dataset.
+Returns a plot and a data frame with the number of species, genera, families, etc. in your dataset.

 ``` r